Buuz135/ArmoreableMobs/README.md

 ### GameStages Support
 This mod provides GameStages to groups with `group.addGameStage("testStage");`.
 Nearby players need to have all the stages added to the group to be able to get used.

+### PackMode Support
+Adding a pack mode to an ArmorGroup it will allow you to filter groups without the need of restarting the game.  `group.setPackMode("packMode");`

 ## Full Example

 ```